1. Home: Explore careers

 In medical biotechnology and biotherapeutics, you could:

-• study human genetics, proteins, antibodies, viruses, plants, fungi and bacteria
+• study human genetics, antibodies, viruses, plants, fungi and bacteria

-• develop therapies, vaccines and hormones to treat the cause of diseases
+• develop therapies and vaccines to tackle the causes of disease

 • produce medicines using techniques like cell culture and genetic modification